SFDO-Tooling/MetaDeploy/CONTRIBUTING.rst

 Using Docker
 ------------

-To set up MetaDeploy using docker please see the following instructions `<./docs/running_docker.rst>`_.
+To set up MetaDeploy using Docker please see the following instructions `<./docs/running_docker.rst>`_.

 Using Local Machine